roisiegelman/assignmets/README.md

 # roisassignmets.github.io

-This repository is for the assignmnets
+This repository is for the assignments